lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## reporting
 ### data visualization

-## useful, practical, finite character sets for standard use:
+## Useful, practical, finite character sets for standard use:
 - ascii is a bit too small
 - unicode utf8 is too large
-- instruction characters are still needed
+- Instruction characters are still needed
 - character-sets, language archeology, and the katakana (or romaji-katakana) approach for language approximation

 ## How to measure lack of understanding, lack of communication: